 A student directory is published through the Office of Student Services with student names, addresses, telephone numbers, and e-mail addresses.
 Students must give approval in order for their personal information to be included in the student directory in compliance with the federal guidelines of the Family Educational Rights and Privacy Act (FERPA).

 The Student Life Committee (SLC)

 The SLC is the recognized student leadership and student governance body of the Institute and works closely with the Office of Student Services.
 SLC plans social and spiritual activities for students and serves as the formal channel of communication between the student body and the Institute’s administration.
 The SLC is made up of eight current members of the IPS student body.
 There are two types of members: officers and representatives.
 The four officer positions are president, vice president, secretary, and treasurer.
 Of the four representatives, two facilitate the social life of the IPS student body, one is a member of the Library Committee, and one serves to promote the spiritual aspects of the IPS mission.
 Members and officers of the SLC are elected by the student body in the spring semester and serve one-year terms.
 In support of the student life programs and services, a student activity fee is paid by each student enrolled at IPS.

 IPS is a commuter campus where the Washington, DC area provides a dynamic backdrop to the student experience.
 Students are responsible for securing their own housing but there are resources through the Student Services Office to assist.

 A variety of student support programs, services and activities are part of the campus services and daily life that seek to enrich the social, spiritual and academic development of the students.
-These are sponsored by the Office of Student Services and the Student Life and Concerns Committee (SLCC).
+These are sponsored by the Office of Student Services and the Student Life Committee (SLC).